About the Plan

 There has been confusion between the Lovelace Neighbourhood Plan (LNP) and the Guildford Borough Council (GBC) draft Local Plan (LP), with many believing them to be one and the same.
 They’re not, so let’s clarify the difference.

 The Guildford Local Plan encompasses the entire Guildford Borough, i.e. Guildford, Ash and all the villages.
-It looks at the needs of the entire borough, i.e. housing needs and strategic housing sites; infrastructure in association with the relevant bodies, i.e. Highways England, Surrey County Council; business and commerce; facilities such as education, etc. Guildford’s draft Local Plan went to public consultation in 2016 and again in 2017 and Guildford Borough Council hope it will be adopted in late 2018.
+It looks at the needs of the entire borough, i.e. housing needs and strategic housing sites; infrastructure in association with the relevant bodies, i.e. Highways England, Surrey County Council; business and commerce; facilities such as education, etc. Guildford’s draft Local Plan went to public consultation in 2016 and again in 2017.
+An Independent Examination took place in July 2018 and a further examination on 12-13th February 2019 of the Main Modifications.
+The Examiner’s report is awaited.

 Neighbourhood Plans have be in alignment with the Guildford Local Plan, but empower people to have a say in shaping their surroundings and land use, e.g. what type of housing is needed, location, the design and density of new housing, requiring developments to be sympathetic to the character of the area, etc. They also cover business, environment and local facilities.